 How to Start Trading Crypto CFDs

-- Choose your market – Pick a crypto pair such as BTC/USD or ETH/USD.
-CFD brokers quote against fiat currencies, whereas crypto exchanges usually trade against stablecoins like USDT.
+- Pick a crypto pair.
+Most CFD brokers quote crypto against fiat (BTC/USD, ETH/EUR), which is different from spot exchanges where everything is usually quoted against stablecoins like USDT.

-- Close or adjust – You can close the trade manually or let your stop or target trigger automatically.
-The difference between your entry and exit price, multiplied by your position size, determines your result.
+- Exit manually, or let your stop or take-profit trigger it.
+The difference between your entry and exit price, times your position size, is your result.

 Most Popular Cryptocurrency Markets